SuffolkLITLab/EfileProxyServer/docs/rest_guide.md

 Note that all of these endpoints start with `/jurisdictions/{jurisdiction_id}`, in order to handle the different jurisdictions like Massachusetts or Illinois.
 These will be replaced with `...` to focus on the unique parts of the endpoints.

+## Headers for all calls

+There are several headers that you will need to pass on all or most of your calls to the proxy server.
+Note that all HTTP headers are case insensitive, i.e. `X-API-KEY`, `X-Api-Key`, and `x-api-key` are equivalent.

+* `X-API-KEY`: the API Key to the proxy server.
+This will be given to you by the server admin.
+* `TYLER-TOKEN-{jurisdiction}`: Once you have authenticated an user with the `/authenticate` endpoint, you'll recieve back this key-value pair in the JSON response.
+It should be put in the Headers as you receive it in order to complete other actions as that user, such as administrative tasks, case searches, and making filings into cases.
+    * For example: `TYLER-TOKEN-ILLINOIS: bwilley@suffolk.edu:eb5cf7fd-...` (with a full UUID)
+* `efsp-session-id` (optional): a UUID that gets included in all log messages.
+Intended to be the same UUID for an entire user "session" on the client's side (e.g. a whole docassemble interview).
+* `efsp-correlation-id` (optional): a UUID that gets included in all log messages.
+Intended to be the same UUID for all calls needed to generate a specific page, i.e. what the client would consider as a single operation.
+* `efsp-request-id` (optional): a UUID that gets included in all log messages.
+Should be different for each call (if not included, on will be generated for you).

 ## Account creation and login

 TODO